mke2111/Weather-app/README.md

 **STEP 4**

 - Then open the `index.html` file using a browser.
-- Enjoy the simple To-do List.
+- Enjoy the simple Weather app.

 ## Author